smopen/sigcpp/_posts/2020-06-20-pointer-and-data-const-ness.md

 summary of the effect of `const` qualifications in the two cases, assuming the parameter is named `argv`.

-Note that in either case, if any permutation permits altering the characters in C-strings or the pointers to C-strings, such alteration would have side effect.
-However, if a permutation permits modification to `argv` itself, any such modification would not have side effect.
+Note that in either case, if any permutation permits altering pointers to C-strings or the characters in C-strings, such alteration would have side effect.
+However, if a permutation permits modification to `argv` itself, any such modification would **not** have side effect.

 #### When the parameter is an array of `char` pointers